 11. A Mom With A Lesson Plan

 12. hands on : as we grow

 13. Furgal Family Fun

 18. Sun Hats & Wellie Boots

 23. The Outlaw Mom Blog

 24. Creative Connections For Kids

-Check out all the beautiful Christmas cards over at Dilly-Dali Art!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Check out all the beautiful Christmas cards over at Dilly-Dali Art!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Twitter